laithdarras/technical-writing/notes/technical_writing_strategy.md

 **To be precise:**
 - Use measurable quantities
-- Avoid vague modifiers ("some," "huge," "countless")
+- Avoid vague modifiers (e.g., "some," "huge," "countless")
 - Use positive declarations (e.g., “exclude” vs. “do not include”)

 ---